EllaBrands/stanDev/Contributing-to-Stan-Without-C-Plus-Plus--Experience.md

 extensively documented hardware and software environments to ensure reproducibility.

+# Translating Analysis and Graphics Packages

+Packages like `loo` and `bayesplot` in R work with RStan, but do not have counterparts in Python to work with PyStan.
+Or in other interfaces.

+At an even more ambitious level, there are not analogues of rstanarm or brms in Python.

 # Mathematical Support

 Many of the contributions to the Stan language are limited not